 Well, friends that is what I have for you here today!

-I searched the internet and tried to come up with a system that worked for us and I think will work for many kids.
+I searched the internet and came up with a system that works for us, and I think will work for many kids.

 I use these clipboard cases to keep everything contained.
-Inside is the 3 sheets, 3 bags for the allowance and a dry erase marker.
+Inside is the chart, 3 bags for the allowance and a dry erase marker.
 These are the logistics of it.

 In my research I found…